Wednesday, 4 July 2018

 We talked about our plan for the way ahead, and realised that we had both been having doubts about it.

-The difficulty was that the small village where we intended to stay in two days’ time, Noyant d’Allier, had no accommodation at all except for an aire de camping car – that is to say a strip of bitumen on which vans were allowed to stay for the night, but not tents, as there was no ablutions block.
+The difficulty was that the small village where we intended to stay in two days’ time, Noyant d’Allier, had no accommodation at all except for an aire de camping car – that is to say a strip of bitumen with no ablutions block, on which vans were allowed to stay for the night, but not tents.

 We had in the past spent a couple of nights in these places, but only in circumstances of dire necessity.
-Now that the day was approaching, the idea was becoming less appealing, and on top of that we were not sure that we would get a meal there.
+In the comfort of home we had decided that we could do it, but now that the day was approaching, the idea was becoming less appealing, and on top of that we were not sure that we would get a meal there.

 By the time we emerged, we had dreamed up a new plan – instead of Noyant d’Allier, we would go to Moulins, a big, lively town, and stay in a hotel.
 That meant that we would need to buy a map, as our home-made ones did not extend to Moulins, so we set off to find a presse.